raspibolt/raspibolt/raspibolt_78_runthenumbers.md

 # Run The Numbers
 {: .no_toc }

-Based on ...
-URL and name of script
+Based on BashCo's [RunTheNumbers](https://github.com/BashCo/RunTheNumbers) script.

-By default, this script will `Run The Numbers` every 5000 blocks, saving output in the /run/runthenumbers folder, accessible by the bitcoin user.
+Run The Numbers is part of a synchronized decentralized audit of the Bitcoin supply.
+A target block height is agreed upon whereby many participants will simultaneously run a similar script on their node.
+This version is setup to automatically run as a service, and by default, run the numbers every 5000 blocks, or about once every 34 to 35 days based on a target of 10 minute block times.
+Results are saved in the /home/bitcoin/.runthenumbers folder.
+Instructions for reviewing the results are also outlined below.

 ---